 4.4 Risk enablement

 Professor Risk’ – or David Spiegelhalter – says that he likes to think of himself as ‘a professor of risk encouragement’.
 Ideas about encouraging as well as discouraging risk are becoming an important part of the discussion about risk and personalisation, and self-directed support.
-The report Self-directed Support: A National Strategy for Scotland says:
+In 2010 Self-directed Support: A National Strategy for Scotland said:

 Working to achieve outcomes that promote independent living will inevitably involve risk.
 Risk averse practice can lead to over protection and can unnecessarily inhibit ambitions and aspirations.
 Risk aversive practice can also significantly inhibit the choices and empowerment of individuals and families who are denied the opportunity for self-directed support, particularly for reasons relating to perceived legal barriers to uptake.
 It is important to identify and manage risk in a way that is shared among the person, family and friends, the Council and the provider(s).(Scottish Government, 2010, p.
 15)